 The code/creativity/culture group (c/c/c) is a research group within the Research School of Computer Science.
-Our goal is to create spaces for talking about the way that code (software), creativity (especially the arts) and culture (life) intersect in the modern world.
+Our goal is to create spaces for talking, thinking and making about the way that code (software), creativity (especially the arts) and culture (life) intersect in the modern world.

 The fact that these things do intersect is hopefully not controversial in 2019; the challenge is to create opportunities to talk about it that make people care enough to pay attention.
 Musical livecoding (for examples, check out Ben’s vimeo page or LENS, the c/c/c laptop ensemble) is one example of the public display (and hopefully discussion) of code, but different intersections will interest different folks, so this is a challenge we need to address from multiple angles.